florinulrich/BINF4241-group23/Assignment3/ANSWERS.md

 ## PART 2

+for collaborative workflow reasons all graphs represent the state of the project at the beginning of assignment 3

 the corresponding sequence diagrams of the methods mentioned below are in the "DiagramPictures" folder in Assignment3

 considered methods: